Skip to main content

 1. Click the Add New Detail button.

-2. Select an Action, a Reason for the detail and the Problem that prompted the action.
+2. Select an Action, a Reason for the detail and, if UnScheduled, the Problem that prompted the action.

 3. Click Next.